 I haven't looked back.

-I've continued to hone my skills through online classes from Element K and eClasses.org as well as continuing education library classes and reading lots of books and articles on CSS, HTML, SEO (search engine optimization) and marketing your website.
-Always wanting to do a better job and learn more, I've also dabbled in javascript and most recently MySQL and PHP.
+I've continued to hone my skills through online classes from Element K, eClasses.org, and most recently Sitepoint.
+I also take continuing education classes in the library world and read lots of books and articles on CSS, HTML, SEO (search engine optimization) and how to market your website.
+Always wanting to do a better job and learn more, I've also dabbled in javascript and most recently MySQL, Drupal, and PHP.

 The International Webmasters Association Member Alliance Area Chamber of Commerce